 Our Chicago Polish speaking divorce lawyer understands that divorce and family law can be complex and complicated, often adding more stress to an already stressful situation.
-At Hurst, Robin & Kay, LLC, our Chicago area Polish speaking divorce lawyer has extensive legal experience helping clients with all aspects of family law.
+At Hurst, Robin, Kay & Allen, LLC, our Chicago area Polish speaking divorce lawyer has extensive legal experience helping clients with all aspects of family law.
 The following are some of the most common legal terms that many clients may need to be familiar with for their particular case.

 Dissolution of Marriage: Another way to reference divorce or legally terminating a marriage.

 Petitioner: The spouse who first files legal documentation for divorce, child custody, legal separation, or other family law matter.

 Respondent: The spouse who must answer or legally respond to the legal action the petitioner has filed.